RaphaelIT7/gmod-holylib/README.md

 Returns the userid of the client.

 #### string CBaseClient:GetName()
 Returns the name of the client.

 #### string CBaseClient:GetSteamID()
 Returns the steamid of the client.

 #### CBaseClient:Reconnect()
-Reconnects the HLTV client.
+Reconnects the client.

 #### CBaseClient:ClientPrint(string message)
 Prints the given message into the client's console.

 > [!NOTE]
-> It won't add `\n` at the end of the message, so you will need to add it yourself.
+> It **won't** add `\n` to the end, you have to add it yourself.

 #### bool CBaseClient:IsValid()
 Returns `true` if the client is still valid.